A Guide To Common Pest Identification In Dallas, TX

 Easy-to-implement termite prevention tips: Moisture attracts termites.
 Reduce excess moisture in and around your home.
 Outside, use gutters to direct water away from the foundation, fix leaky outdoor fixture or pipes, and do not overwater yards or gardens.
 Termites feed on decaying or older pieces of wood or plant materials.
 Remove potential food sources like old wooden fencing, woodpiles, and leaf piles from your property.
 Create a barrier between any wood mulch or soil and your foundation.
 If possible, replace wood mulch with a non-organic option.
 Inside of your home, lower moisture levels by using dehumidifiers, fixing leaky pipes, and replacing water-damaged wood.

-If you are looking for help to get rid of pests from your home or business, contact the Texas pest professionals at Greenforest Termite & Pest Control and schedule pest control services today!
+If you are looking for help to get rid of pests from your home or business, contact the Texas pest professionals at Greenforest Termite & Pest Control and schedule home pest control or commercial pest control services today!